Florence Miller, Director

-Sian Ferguson is the Trust Executive for the Ashden Trust, JJ Charitable Trust and Mark Leonard Trust and is a member of the trusts’ Impact Investment Committee.
+Sian Ferguson is the Trust Executive for the Aurora Trust, JJ Charitable Trust and Mark Leonard Trust and is a member of the trusts’ Impact Investment Committee.
 She also manages the Climate Change Collaboration—a group of four Trusts formed in 2011 to support pilot and research projects to find ways of reducing CO2 emissions quickly.
 Sian has worked with other trusts and partners in the US and Europe to establish Europeans for Divest Invest.
 Sian has a background in Natural Science and 25 years’ experience working in environmental sectors.
 She is chair of the Yorkshire and Humber Forestry and Woodland Advisory Committee and sits on the advisory board of Centre for Understanding of Sustainable Prosperity.

 Liz is a trustee of the Environmental Funders Network.
 She is experienced in supporting charities and funders to improve, specialising in the areas of strategy, impact, organisational development, and change management.
 She currently works as a principle consultant with NPC and has previously worked with organisations including the British Red Cross and Voluntary Service Overseas.
-Liz is also a trustee of Pesticide Action Network.
-She is passionate about improving collaboration between social and environmental issue focussed charities and funders.
+Liz is passionate about improving collaboration between social and environmental issue focussed charities and funders.
 She is the proud mum of two young girls, and they spend a lot of time together pottering in forests and spotting butterflies and bees.

 Fiona is the Africa Nature Lead in the team which supports the UN High Level Champions on Climate Action.
 She is based in Nairobi and has a portfolio of work which hannels her interest in young people’s futures, promoting accountable governance and protecting the natural world.
 She is Chair of the Lamu Environment Foundation.

 Previous experience includes International Advocacy Director with the Open Society Foundations, Associate Campaigns Director on Environmental Governance at Global Witness in London, and Save the Children.
 Fiona was a founder board member of the Ethical Trade Initiative, and co-founded the Publish What You Pay campaign which led to the establishment of the Extractive Industries Transparency Initiative.